 The SunFlower has been an astonishing success, turning heads and opening minds wherever she goes.
-She represents proof to the doubters that a fully self-sufficient electric riverboat is not only possible, but is already a phenomenal success quietly cruising the Thames since 2017.
+She is proof that a fully self-sufficient electric riverboat is not only possible, but is already a phenomenal success quietly cruising the Thames since 2017.

 Thames Solar Electric is proud to be the UK’s only supplier of solar electric canal boats with no need for diesel.
 We are the only company in the UK with the experience and knowledge to get you cruising the waterways using 100% renewable solar electric power.

 For more information and to discuss how we can turn your floating dream into a waterside reality, get in touch using the link below.

-We recently delivered a fully-fitted build for new customers, Ian and Bernie.
+We delivered the first fully-fitted build for new customers, Ian and Bernie, in 2019.
 They were inspired by the technologies and eco features of The SunFlower but wanted a more traditional style of canal boat.
-We were delighted to accept their challenge and the result is the Eileen Anne.
+We were delighted to accept their challenge and the result was the Eileen Anne.

 At 60' x 12.6' this widebeam is just large enough to be zero-rated for VAT and is still be able to cruise most of the canal and river network in the UK.
 She is much lighter than The SunFlower (26 tons compared to The SunFlower's 42 due to her concrete floor).
 This allowed us to reduce the draft from a standard 600mm to 450mm, so she moves faster through the water.